Know Your Strengths, Find Your Dream Job

 As mentioned by Marcus Buckingham and Donald O. Clifton in Now, Discover Your Strengths, there are several tools that could help you make up your mind and find your dream job:

 Try career guidance tests that match your disposition to a certain career field.
-These tests will match you to certain jobs based on your character and/or personality type, assuming that people with a similar personality can perform the same jobs.
+Like CliftonStrengths for Students, these tests will match you to certain jobs based on your character and/or personality type, assuming that people with a similar personality can perform the same jobs.
 They study each personality type, compare it to each field in their database and put you in a box with the ones you resemble the most.

 Find the connection between certain roles and certain strengths.
 It is apparent that people who excel in the same role do possess some similar themes.
 E.g. people blessed with adaptability might be suitable for a journalist role, while people focused on stability would be better suited for a governmental job.